bpalomino5/RealTech-Inc/README.md

 What Got Done:

- - Brandon:
+ - Brandon: Fixed query for getting recipes
- - Chris:
+ - Chris: Studied Navigator
- - Kenneth:
+ - Kenneth: Fixed some mock up data
  - Dongri:
  - Daniel:

  Tasks for 2/9:

- - Brandon:
+ - Brandon: Wait for new Sprint goal
- - Chris:
+ - Chris: Wait for new Sprint goal
- - Kenneth:
+ - Kenneth: Wait for new Sprint goal
- - Dongri:
+ - Dongri: Wait for new Sprint goal
- - Daniel:
+ - Daniel: Wait for new Sprint goal

 ## Date: 2/7/18

 What Got Done:

- - Brandon:
+ - Brandon: Created a UI for displaying recipe info
- - Chris:
+ - Chris: Studied routing functions
- - Kenneth:
+ - Kenneth: Made adjustments to database
  - Dongri:
  - Daniel:

  Tasks for 2/8:

- - Brandon:
+ - Brandon: Fix query for getting recipes from database
- - Chris:
+ - Chris: Study Navigator
- - Kenneth:
+ - Kenneth: Fix some mock up data
  - Dongri:
  - Daniel: